-To explore the lake, you can rent a pontoon boats, ski boats or kayaks at Santeetlah Marina (1 Marina Drive, Robbinsville) in "town".
-The town of Lake Santeetlah occupies a peninsula in the lake with about 200 homes but only 50 permanent residents.
+To explore the lake, you can rent pontoon boats, ski boats or kayaks at Santeetlah Marina (1 Marina Drive, Robbinsville) in "town."
+The Town of Lake Santeetlah occupies a peninsula in the lake with about 200 homes but only 50 permanent residents.

-Pristine waters offers great fishing (bass, walleye, bluegill, crappie, bream, and lake trout) and primitive campsites scattered around the lake along Joyce Kilmer Road (read more below).
+Pristine waters offer great fishing (bass, walleye, bluegill, crappie, bream and lake trout) and primitive campsites scattered around the lake along Joyce Kilmer Road (read more below).

 At Cheoah Point Recreation Area, find camping, picnicking, swimming, fishing and boating.
 The beach (pic above) is a great spot for a sunset picnic.
-The campground is open April-October and also has RV site and primitive cabins.
+The campground is open April-October and also has RV sites and primitive cabins.
 Six campsites provide electric hookups.
 Call the Ranger Station for more info (828) 479-6431.
 Or reserve online.
-Address: 1373 Thunder bird mountain road, Robbinsville.
+Address: 1373 Thunder Bird Mountain Road, Robbinsville.